 echo " Role: Load balancer backup node"

-echo " Info: Not currently handling public traffic"
+echo " Info: Not currently handling primary traffic"

 fi